Kmrs97/PReDeCK/README.md

 In general, the method is quite adaptable and can be configured according to the needs of the user.

+## Error Detection and Handling

+Execute the experiments as explained above.
+To evaluate the experiments complete inline the OUTPUT DIR of the experiments in the ```evaluate_errors.py``` file.

 ### ASP Rules

 All the ASP rules formulated for the problem can be found in the ```ASP_PReDeCK Rules.ipynb``` notebook.